-On account of this I was expecting great things but a steep set of steps led to the overwhelmingly disappointing bare room and another led out again from the other side.
+On account of this I was expecting great things but a steep set of steps led to the overwhelmingly disappointing bare room and another set of steps led out again almost immediately from the other side.

 And so we left the Cathedral and found a small café where we stopped briefly for a light lunch and a pot of Yorkshire tea and then made our way back to the car park and drove out of Ripon towards our next destination at nearby Fountains Abbey.

 * Actually he doesn’t live there at all but rather in Crawley in Sussex.
 I’ve been to Crawley and on balance I think I’d rather live in Gibraltar!